fredgibbs/fredgibbs.github.io/courses/nature-landscape-identity/schedule.md

 - Michael Pollan, _Second Nature_ (Ch.
 2: Nature Abhors a Garden; Ch.
 6: Weeds are Us) 37--53; 98--116.

+- Ylva Uggla, “What is this thing called ‘natural’?
+The nature-culture divide in climate change and biodiversity policy.”
+(2010): 79--87.

 #### Mar 30